 It took seven months before they finished cleaning up the disaster area.
 Our neighbors were not happy!
 State Farm covered the loss, eventually, but the process was painful at best.
 When we called our devoted agent to complain, we got nothing but excuses and second guessing.

-I can’t even imagine what the Hurricane Katrina victims must have gone through.
-The State of Mississippi finally had to sue State Farm to get them to pay the claims due.
+I can’t even imagine what flood victims must go through.
+Or the people of Paradise, California.
+Or Hurricane victims … The State of Mississippi had to sue State Farm to get them to pay the claims due after hurricane Katrina.

-There are two important morals to this saga:
+There are two important morals to this story:

 2. Branding is not just a function of the marketing department.
 It’s also an operational issue.